Salt Lake West Side Stories: Post One

 A Place of Constant Transition: Since its beginning, Salt Lake City’s west side has hosted hundreds if not thousands of buildings and homes.
 Many, of course, have been torn down, renovated, or repurposed to adapt to the changing economy of the United States.
 For example, the Pioneer Park neighborhood’s railroad depots—the Union Pacific on North Temple and the Denver & Rio Grande Western on West Broadway—no longer transport passengers nor move cargo.
 Today, the west side is transforming again into a new urban neighborhood.
 The west side now hosts a number of new complexes and structures, retail and offices buildings, restaurants, and theaters.
 One of the most noteworthy additions is the opening of the Rose Wagner Performing Arts Center.
 Since its original settlement by Utah’s Native American peoples, the west side has changed dramatically as new people have moved in and out of the area.

 Large Development Projects: The west side is constantly undergoing construction projects.
 Large civic and business developments now cover much of the north side of the neighborhood.
 For example, the Calvin L. Rampton Salt Palace Convention Center, built 1969 and rebuilt in 1995, encompasses three entire blocks.
 Other businesses call the Pioneer Park neighborhood home including the Triad Center completed in 1984 (95 North 300 West, now the LDS Business College, KSL TV & Radio), the Vivint Smart Home Arena completed in 1991 (301 South Temple) and the Gateway Development in 2001 (between 50 North and 200 South and between 400 and 500 West).
-Besides numerous apartment complexes, there are at least two future multiple block size projects winding their way through the process of funding, approval, and development.
+Besides an explosion of new apartment complexes, there are at least four multiple block size projects winding their way through the process of funding, approval, and development.
 The Pioneer Park neighborhood has a long history of change, and current projects contribute to this legacy.
-For more information check out the Search Station Center and Royal Wood Plaza article in the urban development newsletter Building Salt Lake.
+One example is the “Post District” development (between 300 & 400 West and 400 & 500 South) as described in the Salt Lake Tribune‘s article “New building plans….transformative Post District.”

 This introductory post has provided you with an overview of Salt Lake West Side Stories.
 The next post explores neighborhood boundaries, how street names have changed, the many names used for the neighborhood, and how Salt Lake City’s Pacific Islander communities connect to the Pioneer Park neighborhood.
 We hope that you journey with us into the history of Salt Lake’s Pioneer Park neighborhood!